semantic-rs/semantic-rs/README.md

 ### Conventions and Specifications

-This repository has some strong opinions built in like circleci, semantic-rs, editorconfig.
+This repository has some strong opinions built in like circleci, semantic-rs, editorconfig, stable Rust.
 So feel free to fork and change it at your own discretion.
 It is only meant to be a starting point.
 That being said:

 Using conventions, documentation and specifications make it easier to:
 - communicate the problem you are solving